wolgwang1729/Sherlock/APPROACH.md

 Prevout reconstruction is also a hard dependency for most non-coinbase heuristics.
 The analyzer uses undo data to recover input value and previous output script information; without that data, input script family comparisons, fee calculations, and several ownership-style heuristics would degrade sharply.
 This is why `src/lib/block.ts` validates that each parsed block can be paired with compatible undo records before running the heuristic pass.

-Finally, `buildBlockChainAnalysis` and `renderMarkdownReport` in `src/lib/block.ts` aggregate the results into file-level and block-level summaries.
-The JSON output preserves the structured report schema from `src/types/index.ts`, while the Markdown output renders fee statistics, heuristic coverage, and notable transactions for human review.
+Finally, `buildBlockChainAnalysis` in `src/lib/block.ts` aggregates the results into file-level and block-level summaries.
+The JSON output preserves the structured report schema from `src/types/index.ts`, driving the interactive UI visualizations and providing comprehensive fee statistics, heuristic coverage, and notable transactions.

 ---